 Our facility as a whole has seen a major uptick in snow and ice removal injuries since our crazy string of weather over the end of the last year.
-As a reminder, lift with your legs and rotate your entire body, not just your upper back when snow shoveling to avoid major injury.
-Also, while it may sound silly, walking like a penguin will prevent major ice falls.
+As a reminder, lift with your legs and rotate your entire body, not just your upper back, when snow shoveling to avoid major injury.
+Also, while it may sound silly, walking like a penguin will prevent major icefalls.
 Always keep your center of gravity over your feet!

-As 2014 kicks into full swing, I would like to remind everyone of a couple of postural changes that you can implement in your everyday life to prevent chronic stress injuries:
+As 2014 kicks into full swing, I would like to remind everyone of a couple of postural changes that you can implement in your everyday life to prevent chronic stress injuries.

-Although this rule applies to any electronic device, texting seems to be the guiltiest an act.
-For those of you with teenage children, watch their posture when using a tablet or texting their friends.
+Although this rule applies to any electronic device, texting seems to be the guiltiest act.
+Those of you with teenage children watch their posture when using a tablet or texting their friends.
 Generally, they will sit with arms tucked in tight and their neck flexed down to their chest.

 Chronic flexed neck posture causes weakening of the spinal muscles and ligaments to the point that a “loss of lordosis” (flattening) of the neck can occur.
 This places excess strain and weight on the spine and can result in the aforementioned symptoms.
-Just a few inches shift of the head forward can make a huge impact on biomechanics.
+Just shifting the head a few inches forward can make a huge impact on biomechanics.

-On average, the human head weighs about 12 pounds, but when shifted forward it can functionally weigh up to 42 pounds, if not more.
-For those of you with toddlers that like to hang off of your neck, imagine supporting that weight all day, every day and suddenly the cause of the chronic neck pain and tightness that so many people experience becomes strikingly clear.
+On average, the human head weighs about 12 pounds.
+When shifted forward, it can functionally weigh up to 42 pounds, if not more.
+For those of you with toddlers that like to hang off of your neck, imagine supporting that weight all day, every day.
+Suddenly, the cause of the chronic neck pain and tightness that so many people experience becomes strikingly clear.

-Please “like” us on Facebook to receive health information, updates to our practice and weather closings.
+Please “like” us on Facebook to receive health information, updates to our practice, and weather closings.